rachelcliff/TheCosplayQueue/README.md

 - Register - Complete
 - Update user details - Complete
 - Create user - Complete
-- Remove self from queue - WIP
+- Remove self from queue - Complete

 Front-end pages:
 - index (contains all of bases for the app)